 Beverly v.
 Watson

 Representing two professors in action seeking relief from unconstitutional speech policies at Chicago State University and an order enjoining administrators from continuing efforts to shut down the professors’ blog, which is often critical of the University’s administration.
 Motion to dismiss denied, Beverly v.
-Watson, __ F.Supp.3d __, 2015 WL 170409 (N.D.
+Watson, 78 F.Supp.3d 717 (N.D.
 Ill.
-Jan.
-13, 2015) (N.D.
+2015) (N.D.
 Ill., Ongoing)

 Gerlich v.
 Leath

 Representing Iowa State University student members of the university chapter of the National Organization for the Reform of Marijuana Laws (NORML ISU) challenging the University adoption and enforcement of policies that unconstitutionally restrict the group’s ability to engage in political advocacy through license of university trademarks for t-shirts and other apparel.
-Motion to dismiss denied.
+Motion for summary judgment partially granted.
 Gerlich v.
-Leath, 2015 WL 4097755 (S.D.
+Leath,—F. Supp.3d—, 2016 WL 360673 (S.D.
 Iowa Jan.
-6, 2015) (S.D.
+22, 2016).
+(S.D.
 Iowa, Ongoing)

 Jergins v.
 Williams

 Represented students at Dixie State University in First Amendment challenge to unconstitutional enforcement of a "free speech zone" and to policies that impose prior restraints on students’ speech.
 Students further allege that the university refused to approve promotional flyers produced by the Young Americans for Liberty (YAL) student group that featured images negatively portraying Presidents George W. Bush and Barack Obama, and Che Guevara because school policy does not permit students to "disparage" or "mock individuals."
 University agreed to revise restrictive speech policies and pay $50,000 in damages and attorneys’ fees.
 (D. Utah 2015)